 The Michigan Street Baptist Church – Owned by the not-for-profit organization, the Buffalo Niagara Freedom Coalition, the Church has been a central part of the history and culture of Buffalo for more than 150 years.
-The 1845 building became a legendary Underground Railroad station, providing escaped slaves sanctuary before crossing to freedom in Canada.
-National leaders, including Frederick Douglass and Adam Clayton Powell, Sr. have delivered powerful messages from this sanctuary.
+The 1845 building became a legendary Underground Railroad station, providing freedom seekers sanctuary before crossing to freedom in Canada.
+National leaders, including Mary McLeod Bethune, Mary Talbert, Frederick Douglass and Adam Clayton Powell, Sr. have delivered powerful messages from this sanctuary.
 The church is about to undergo historic restoration.

 The Historic Colored Musicians Club & Jazz Museum - The Colored Musicians Union, Local 533, was formed in 1917.
 A year later, upstairs from the office, the Colored Musicians Club became an after-hours gathering place for local touring musicians such as Dizzy Gillespie, Duke Ellington, Billie Holiday, Count Basie, Ella Fitzgerald, Lena Horne, Art Blakely, and many, many more.
 The club received designation as a historical landmark in 1979.
 Prior to the pandemic, it was still offering regular Sunday night jam sessions and was operating an interactive museum dedicated to jazz history.
 The club is about to embark on an expansion of its building to allow for more visitors and handicap accessibility.